Bajpai-Ayush/Notes_App_NodeJS/README.md

 ## To Add a new note:

-node app.js add -t="<title>" -b="<body>"
+node app.js add -t="title" -b="content"

 ![](images/add_note.png)

-where add is command which we are writing for adding a new note and "-t" which is an option to give the note a title and "-b" which is also an option to give the contents of note and make sure to enclose both of them inside the double quotes("").
+where add is command which we are writing for adding a new note and "-t" which is an option tag to give the note a title and "-b" which is also an option tag to give the contents of note and make sure to enclose both of them inside the double quotes("") as shown "title" and "content".

 ## To Delete an existing note:

-node app.js remove -t="<title>"
+node app.js remove -t="title"

 ![](images/remove_note.png)